httpjamesm/proxycheck/README.md

 This script checks whether your current IP is one of a proxy.
 This can be useful to check whether your VPN provider is successfully hiding your IP address.

+## Requirements

+- Python 3 or higher
+- The following libraries: requests, tkinter
+- An IQ of 5 or higher

+## Running

+Run proxycheck.py using Python 3.

 ## Credit

 Thanks to database.red for his wonderful ProxyNet API.